 Robbie comes from a very long line of Spirit Walkers.
 Also within many of his generations are Healers/Shamans from his ancestors.
 Robbie has many decades of utilizing his gifts that have been handed down to him from his ancestors for the betterment of all man, which have been very well recorded, and documented in the media, television, and movies.

 Where Robbie's Ancestor Heritage begins with his Great Grandparents 13th generation Frist Nations.
-Chief Roch Manitouabeouich was born Ojibwe Nation and later in life became Chief of the Huron Nation.
-Oueou Outchibahabanouk born from the Abenaki Nation and was the wife of Chief Roch Manitouabeouich, and together they had one child Marie Olivier Sylvestre Manitouabeouich
+Roch Manitouabeouich was born Ojibwe Nation and later in life became Huron Nation.
+Oueou Outchibahabanouk born from the Abenaki Nation, and was the wife of Roch Manitouabeouich, and together they had two children, one being Marie Olivier Sylvestre Manitouabeouich

 The tale of Marie Olivier Sylvestre and Martin Prevost is one that is weaved throughout the history of many Metis people of today.
 The drive and ambition of the French court for wealth and land, the ambitious striving of the Company of 100 Associates, and the passion of the Church for converts began a legacy that resounds through the halls of history to this very day painting the family tree of Metis people across Canada and the World.

 For more of my Great Grandmother 12th generation story, please visit